 Ethical standards were rigorously upheld throughout the research process to safeguard the rights and well-being of all participants.
 Respondents were fully informed about the purpose and scope of the study, and informed consent was obtained prior to participation.
 An introductory letter from the Department of Building Technology authenticated the academic nature of the research, and student identification cards were presented during data collection.
 Participation was voluntary and non-coercive, and respondents were free to withdraw at any point.
 Anonymity and confidentiality were strictly maintained through pseudonymization and secure data handling.
 Where audio recordings were used, participants were duly notified and consented to the intended use of the data for academic publication.

-This comprehensive and ethically grounded methodological framework—anchored in regional relevance, validated instruments, and cultural sensitivity—provided the foundation for the credibility, reliability, and generalizability of the study's findings.
+This comprehensive and ethically grounded methodological framework, anchored in regional relevance, validated instruments, and cultural sensitivity—provided the foundation for the credibility, reliability, and generalizability of the study's findings.
 The integration of primary and secondary data sources further enhanced the depth and applicability of the research outcomes within the context of Ghana’s construction education landscape.
+The demographic characteristics of the 150 respondents are illustrated in table 1.0;

-3.0 RESULT AND DISCUSSION
+3.0 RESULTS AND DISCUSSION

-Table 4.1 below presents the demographic characteristics of the 150 respondents
+Table 1.0: The demographic characteristics of the 150 respondents